mcgregorian1/personalWebsite/content/publication/Dow_et_al_2022/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'From Fig. 1: Temperate deciduous tree growth responses to warmer spring temperatures.'
+  caption: 'From Fig. 1: Summary of temperate deciduous tree growth responses to warmer spring temperatures.'
   focal_point: ""
   preview_only: false